rse-ops/landscape/_includes/paper/maintenance.md

 {% cite Morgan2021-em; @nersc-cloud-study %}.
 One of the challenges is that the costs are constantly changing.
-Despite wanting to ultimately maximize profits, cloud providers typically provide cost calculators to help with this, provide free-tiers and \"spot instances\" at a lower cost, high use discounts, and do not charge for services (e.g., instances) that are turned off {% cite Power2018-ru %}.
+Despite wanting to ultimately maximize profits, cloud providers typically provide cost calculators to help with this, provide free-tiers and "spot instances" at a lower cost, high use discounts, and do not charge for services (e.g., instances) that are turned off {% cite Power2018-ru %}.